 Child Development Research, Insights, and Science Briefs to Your Inbox

 In the United States, incarceration is widespread.
-One in 14 children and youth under age 18 has experienced the incarceration of a residential parent at some point during their childhood.
+1 in 14 children and youth under age 18 has experienced the incarceration of a residential parent at some point during their childhood.
 However, the risk of parental incarceration is not equally distributed; it happens more where there are already accumulated disadvantages, particularly poverty.
 Children and youth of color are far more likely to have an incarcerated parent than other children and youth.
 Institutional racism not only results in more parents of color in prison but can also erect barriers to recognizing the assets and strengths of these families.

 Developing the resilience of children and adolescents with parents in prison is important, but it should not involve just encouraging them to adapt to situations of disadvantage and injustice.
 Instead, the children and youth should be invited to challenge these situations.
 Finding ways to raise families out of poverty would go far in addressing the needs of families who have a parent in prison.